Have you ever wondered what your purpose in life is, or what your life as a homesteader should look like?

-- I found that the three bee hives we have kept me busy enough that I didn’t need to venture into selling it.
+- I found that three beehives kept me busy enough that I didn’t need to venture into selling it.

-- I found I would rather crochet then sew and I enjoy carding alpaca fiber better than spinning it.
+- I found I would rather crochet then sew and I enjoyed carding alpaca fiber better than spinning it.

 - I found that it’s perfectly acceptable to enjoy a meal out or pick up a loaf of bakery bread when needed.

 - Above all, I found that my greatest joy comes from being here to take care of my husband the way he enjoys.
-The smile on his face when he comes home to a home cooked meal, or knowing exactly where something is he’s looking for and even being here to run errands for him is what God has sent me to do.
-Being his helpmate is my God given talent.
+The smile on his face when he comes home to a home-cooked meal or knowing exactly where something is he’s looking for and even being here to run errands for him is what God has sent me to do.

 I encourage you to look at what you enjoy, what you’re good at and then let that mold you into the life you desire.